 Recent Graduates: Students who complete their degree requirements no more than 6 months prior to the conference are also eligible to apply.

 Florida Residents: Students who are Florida “residents for tuition purposes” (as per § 1009.21, F.S.) will be given priority.
 Out-of-state or online students may also be considered based upon overall ranking.

 Institutional Limits: The total number of students from any single institution may be limited based on total funding availability.

-Prior Recipients: Students who have received a scholarship for a prior conference are not eligible to apply for another scholarship.
+Prior Recipients: Students who have attended the GHC Student Program at a prior conference are not eligible to apply again.

 Employment Status: Students who are full-time employees within emergency management or related fields and receive employer benefits are not eligible.

 The Student Program provides complimentary conference registration but does not cover all other expenses related to conference attendance.
 Funding of other expenses will be based on GHC resources available and the number of applicants who qualify.

 If you have concerns regarding the dates of the GHC conflicting with your curriculum, our Educational Outreach Committee Members are willing to communicate with the faculty at your institution to help resolve any such issues.